 If you can’t find Tommy John in a store near you, or have some other aversion to that choice, there are some other very similar options.

 Nordstrom offers an undershirt through their house brand that is reported to be right in line with the Tommy John option; slim through the body, lightweight, and long enough to stay tucked in.

-To be perfectly honest, I’ve been so happy with my Tommy John undershirts that I haven’t tried either of these myself, but the chatter on the internet all backs these up as solid bets.
+To be perfectly honest, I’ve been so happy with my Tommy John undershirts that I haven’t tried these myself, but the chatter on the internet all backs these up as solid bets.
 Nordstrom Rack often carries bargain versions of these as well.

 The Regular Tee